Wild-W/Civ6-RandomSeeder/README.md

 6. (Optional) Download this [batch file](other_files/start.bat) and place it in your directory

    * This file executes `npx civ6-randomizer` in the directory its placed in, think of it like a shortcut

+    6a.
+(Optional) Create a shortcut to this batch file and place it in the directory `%programdata%\Microsoft\Windows\Start Menu\Programs`

+      * This will allow you to easily find the app using the windows search box

 <p align="right">(<a href="#top">back to top</a>)</p>